 The EACVI Contrast Echo Tool Box provides cardiologists, interns and sonographers with a comprehensive understanding of the techniques, usage and safety aspects of contrast echocardiography.
 It has been designed to provide an introduction to this exciting technique.

-Become an EACVI Silver or Gold Member to access the entire Valvular Imaging Toolbox for free!
+Become an EACVI Silver Member to access the entire Valvular Imaging Toolbox for free!

 The box is starting with an explanation of what UCAs are and how they work (the physics).
 Their uses in clinical practice and the evidence base to support this are also described.
 A clinical atlas has been provided to assist with the understanding of contrast echocardiography techniques.
 Finally, Key References and Frequently Asked Questions sections have also been included for further interest.
 We hope this Tool Box will prove a valuable resource for those interested in learning contrast echocardiography.